faj-1022/Aijing-Feng.github.io/index.md

 Here is **Aijing Feng (冯爱静)**.

 I am a senior student majoring in **Information Management and Information System** at Shandong Normal University.
-Currently, I study fllowed[Prof. Zhi Liu].
+Currently, I study followed [Prof. Zhi Liu].

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *19863679348[dot][at]163.com[dot]org*